PXLAIRobotics/BusIT-2425/README.md

 * ...

 **Innovation path**
 * Use the AI Business model canvas as a starting point, but you can convert it into a presentation.
 Your choice.
+Make it a __striking__ presentation!

 ### Additional info
 How to get an overview of all gazebo topics: